sagar-jadhav/dhwani/README.md

 Type `dhwani` into your command line to learn more!

 ### Excuse me!
 I like the project.
 Can I also contribute to Dhwani?
-Yes, Sure!
-Check out [Issues](https://github.com/sagar-jadhav/dhwani/issues) to get started!
+Od course!
+Check out our open [Issues](https://github.com/sagar-jadhav/dhwani/issues) to get started!

 [![Open Source Helpers](https://www.codetriage.com/sagar-jadhav/dhwani/badges/users.svg)](https://www.codetriage.com/sagar-jadhav/dhwani)